Event Loop Block Detection

 });

-You can pass a configuration object to both the Anr integration and the anrDetection renderer option to customize the ANR detection behavior.
+You can pass a configuration object for anrDetection in the renderer to customize the ANR detection behavior.

 Copied